bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 Then, I thought of the badges we can see on some github, showing build status or extra info.

 How does that work?
-Very simply, it's a dynamic image that is generated from an external page, and embedded into the static page.
+Very simply, it's a dynamic image that is generated from an external script, and embedded into the static page.
 No JS, no nothing.
 Just an auto magically updating image.

 ## What we will code together